 Our Mammoth Tusk pieces are all hand carved from bone recovered from the Alaskan Tundra.
 This material is over 10,000 years old - so very rare.

 The grain of this bone is distinctive and quite beautiful.
 We carve these pieces to highlight the material's natural beauty.

 There is a lot of variability in the look of mammoth tusk.
 Some of our pieces are a pale creamy colour with a very even look - others have unique and very distinctive colouring, particularly where we have used the outer 'bark' of the tusk.
 Polished to a high sheen these pendants are glossy and very individual.

 We have been careful to ensure that the bone that we source and use meets all the regulations that govern the use of bone for the making of jewellery and sculptural artwork.

 We have confirmed that our use of Woolly Mammoth bone meets our local customs regulations, and that we comply with regulations under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 This is a multilateral treaty to protect endangered plants and animals.

 Our black jade comes from South Australia.
 We buy this directly from the mine in its raw form and have our carvers make pieces to our designs.
-We also provide to artists who carve original, one-off pieces for us.
+We also provide it to artists who carve original, one-off pieces for us.

 This is a wonderful material, a true nephrite jade ranging in colour from a jet black through a wonderful liquorice green - we don't know what the stone will reveal until it's cut, so each piece is a little mystery.